A Beginners Guide to Eating Mindfully

 Considering these questions will help you keep focused on the food.
 When you have finished chewing and swallowing, prepare the next bite.

-If you find yourself rushing or feeling anxious be aware of the thought, smile and return to focusing on the food.
+If you find yourself rushing or feeling anxious, be aware of any thoughts that arise, smile and return to focusing on the food.